stuart-mclaren/temp/README.md

 # temp: what will the temperature be in the next few hours?

-`temp` is a CLI tool which uses  `yr.no` [APIs](http://om.yr.no/verdata/free-weather-data/) to display a temperature forecast for the next several hours.
+`temp` is a CLI tool which uses  `yr.no` weather [APIs](http://om.yr.no/verdata/free-weather-data/) to display a temperature forecast for the next several hours.

 ## Usage